kika1s1/kika1s1/README.md

-# Full-Stack Developer & AI Enthusiast
+# Full-Stack Developer & Tech Nerd

 I am a seasoned Full-Stack Developer with over 4 years of professional experience, specializing in the design and implementation of scalable, user-centric web and mobile applications.
 My expertise extends into machine learning and artificial intelligence, where I continuously explore innovative approaches to integrate intelligent systems into modern software solutions.
 My passion lies in combining comprehensive full-stack development capabilities with cutting-edge AI technologies to deliver smarter, more efficient, and data-driven applications.